Blog Posts in 2017

 • Wash Hands Often to Stay Well!

 Whoever thought we’d need a “National Handwashing Awareness Week” to draw attention to the fact that washing our hands is really important!
 “It’s actually one of the most important things we can do to help us stay healthy,” JoEun Gilland, CBHA Mid Level Practitioner, said.
 “It’s our first line of defense.
-We should wash our hands when they are dirty ...
+We should wash our hands when they are dirty and BEFORE eating; we should not cough or sneeze ...

 • Thanksgiving Basket Tradition Continues at CBHA